isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Templatizing a class hierarchy that has many functions, especially many virtual functions, can lead to code bloat.
+Templating a class hierarchy that has many functions, especially many virtual functions, can lead to code bloat.

 ##### Example, bad